MukandKrishna/MukandKrishna/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m a **Computer Science Student** and Research Assistant at [FAST Karachi](https://www.fast.edu.pk/) (Aug–Oct 2024), focusing on Docker deployment and real-time video processing with GCP FaaS.
+- 🔭 I’m a **Computer Science Student** and Research Assistant at [FAST Karachi](https://www.nu.edu.pk/) (Aug–Present 2024), focusing on real-time anomaly detection and deployment to buidl a 1st ever prototype in Pakistan.
 - 🌱 I’m currently diving deeper into **Advanced React**, **MLOps**, and **Deep Learning**.
 - 💬 Ask me about **Docker**, **GCP**, **SQL**, **SPSS**, and **Data Visualization**.
-- ⚡ Fun fact: I speak **Dhatki** and love exploring new languages!
+- ⚡ Fun fact: I speak **Italian** and love exploring new languages!

 ---